Your support makes a significant difference

 This news service has been launched so that we can reach a far wider audience of people with UK focussed, pro-life news that will keep people informed and help change even more hearts and minds on life issues.

 We have designed the platform from the ground up so that is easily viewable across desktop, mobile and tablet, as increasing numbers of people are accessing content on their mobile phones and tablet devices.
 Our team have also put a lot of work into designing a look and feel for the service that is of professional standard similar to what you would expect to see from a major news outlet.

 We currently have good relationships with a number of mainstream media outlets which ensures that we get to regularly comment in the media.
 That said, we can’t always ensure that these articles cover all the key points that the public need to know about a given issue.

 Our news service ensures that we have a platform where reliable pro-life news and views are accessible to everyone in the UK and that we are not limited by what editors in major newspapers choose to publish.

-In everything we do, we begin by discerning how we can work together with as many of the (over 40) other organisations with which we already have a relationship, to ensure that we are having maximum impact.
+In everything we do, we begin by discerning how we can work together with as many of the large number of other organisations with which we already have a relationship, to ensure that we are having maximum impact.

 We began by working with a large number of organisations to defeat the Marris assisted suicide Bill and our team-work with these groups has continued to develop as our focus has moved to “beginning of life” issues.

 Now, we are concentrating together on defeating the introduction of abortion on demand, for any reason, up to birth.